Sheweny/framework/README.md

 ---

 > Thank you to everyone who contributes to the project.
-Thank you also to all the people who use and support it. ❤️
+Thanks also to all the people who use it. ❤️